Foisunt/STEREO/README.md

 The original paper version of this work can be found here https://arxiv.org/abs/2103.14124 The paper was also accepted for the iiWAS2021

+There is a follow up work (analyzing how much the set of R- rules can be reduced, how well STEREO works in the HCI domain, and PDF vs LaTeX as input), see https://arxiv.org/abs/2211.13632 or https://github.com/Tobi2K/BachelorThesis